 Without the means of controlling this process, sliding down a hill on a piece of wood can be pretty reckless.
 That’s why skiing and snowboarding enthusiasts have developed technology and techniques to make sliding down the side of a mountain safe, fun, and stylish.

-Today, skiing has evolved to incorporate a variety of forms and techniques and can be performed on all kinds of alpine terrain.
 While early skiers predominately skied on one foot using a shorter ski on their other foot to propel them along, most modern styles use the combination of a pair of skis, boots, bindings and poles.
 Skiers traverse the slopes sliding in an upright position on their skis using their poles for balance, to propel them along flat terrain and to help with the transition of weight from one foot to the other.

 Snowboarding in its most recognisable form has only been around since the 1960’s.
 Beginning as a pair of skis joined together, snowboarding was originally called ‘Snurfing’ due to its close resemblance to both skiing and surfing.
-At some point the name was changed to snowboarding, perhaps due to its likeness to skateboarding; perhaps because the name Snurfing’s really not that cool.
+At some point the name was changed to snowboarding, perhaps due to its likeness to skateboarding…or perhaps because the name Snurfing’s really not that cool.

-Snowboarders do away with poles and go for a more hands off approach.
+Snowboarders do away with poles and go for a more hands-off approach.
 This allows them to use their hands to push back up if they fall – which you will do a lot at first.
 Whereas skiers face down the slope in their direction of travel, snowboarders will ride with either their left or right foot forward.

-Left foot forward is called Regular Stance or just regular.
-Those who snowboard right foot forward are said to be in Goofy Stance or Goofy foot.
+Left foot forward is called ‘regular stance’ or just ‘regular’.
+Those who snowboard right foot forward are said to be in ‘goofy stance’ or ‘goofy foot’.
 These names have been inherited from surfing and neither stance is more desirable than the other.

 Snowboarders and skiers are both said to ski lines down the slope.
-Whereas skiers favour a more or less straight path downhill, snowboarders create big ‘S’ shaped turns in order to cut speed as they descend.
+Whereas skiers favour a more or less straight path downhill, snowboarders create big ‘S’ shaped turns in order to slow their speed as they descend.
 This means the two types of riders intersect each other’s lines often, and it is important to look out for one another and predict when your paths might cross.